Robustness Among Multiwinner Voting Rules: Complexity of Computing the Robustness Radius

+\textbf{Safe Committee.} \quad First, observe that the safe committee $\{z_0,z_1,x_1,\dots,x_h\}$ provides total dissatisfaction score equal to~$\dissat$.
+To see this, note that the special candidate voters and the safe committee voters have dissatisfaction score zero for it.
+For every color, the respective vertex selection voters together have dissatisfaction score equal to $s^2$.
+Thus, the dissatisfaction score of all vertex selection voters of all colors is $hs^2$.
+The independent set voters generate dissatisfaction score equal to $8r$ (for each edge, the two pairs of voters in total have dissatisfaction score~$8$).
+Altogether, the safe committee has dissatisfaction score $\dissat = 8r+ hs^2$.

+\textbf{Independent Set Committees.} \quad Second, observe that every committee $\{z_0,z_2\} \cup V'$, where $V' \subseteq V(G)$ is an $h$-colored independent set, causes total dissatisfaction exactly~$\dissat$.
+Indeed, for such a committee the following holds (we provide additional explanations for the last two voter groups below): \begin{enumerate} \item Special candidate voters have dissatisfaction score equal to zero. \item Each safe committee voter has dissatisfaction score equal to one (due to candidate $z_2$), so altogether their dissatisfaction score is $h((s+1)\cdot s/2+ 6d) = (s+1)\cdot hs/2+ 6hd$. \item Vertex selection voters have total dissatisfaction score~$h(s-1)\cdot s/2$.
+To see this, consider a group of vertex selection voters for some color $i$.
+As $V'$ is $h$-colored, it contains exactly one vertex of color $i$, which these voters rank on all positions between $1$ and $s$ (and they rank all other committee members below these positions).
+This means that their dissatisfaction is $0+1+ \cdots + (s-1) = (s-1)\cdot {s}/{2}$.
+As there are $h$ colors, after multiplying this number by~$h$, we get our total dissatisfaction value.

+\item Independent set voters have total dissatisfaction score~$8r-6hd$.
+To see why this is the case, we first note that the voters in this group have dissatisfaction at most $8r$ due to candidate~$z_0$.
+However, for each edge $\{u,v\}$ such that $V'$ contains exactly one of the vertex candidates $u$, $v$, this dissatisfaction is decreased by $6$ (if our committee contained both $u$ and $v$, then the dissatisfaction would be decreased by $8$, but this does not happen as we assumed $V'$ to be an independent set).
+Since our committee contains exactly $h$ vertices and each vertex touches exactly $d$ unique edges (because $V'$ is an independent set), we have total dissatisfaction~$8r-6hd$. \end{enumerate}

+One can verify (and we will show this formally later) that if we replace $V'$ with a set of $h$~vertices of different colors that do not form an independent set, then the dissatisfaction would be higher by at least four points (intuitively, for every two points that we gain by ``covering'' some edge with two vertices rather than one, we lose six points for being able to cover one edge less).

-Next, we show that any other committee causes total dissatisfaction at least~$\dissat+4$.
-To this end, we distinguish between five cases for possible committees and call a committee that causes total dissatisfaction at most~$\dissat+2$ \emph{almost winning}.
+\textbf{Losing Committees.}\quad Next, we show that every other committee causes total dissatisfaction at least~$\dissat+4$.
+To this end, we distinguish between five cases for possible committees.

-Every committee $C' \nsupseteq\ \{z_0\}$ causes total dissatisfaction at least~$\dissat+h$.
-When $z_0$~is not part of the committee, then up to $k=h+2$~voters from the special candidates group receive dissatisfaction at least one (in best case, they are represented by their second-best choice) while the $h+3$rd voter receives dissatisfaction at least~$\dissat$.
-Summarizing, $z_0$~must be part of every (almost-)winning committee.
+\begin{description} \item[Case 1 (committees that do not contain $\boldsymbol{z_0}$).]
+Every committee $C'$ that does not contain candidate $z_0$ causes total dissatisfaction at least~$\dissat+h$.
+When $z_0$~is not part of the committee, then up to $k=h+2$~voters from the special candidate voters group have dissatisfaction at least one (in best case, they are represented by their second-best choice), and the last one has dissatisfaction at least $\dissat$.
+Thus $z_0$ must belong to all winning committees.